Skip to main content Link Search Menu Expand Document (external link)

 endom

-To use metaSmtSearch2, we need to import META-SMT-SEARCH2 module.
+To use metaSmtSearch, we need to import META-SMT-SEARCH module.
 The following commands show how to perform rewriting modulo SMT.

 --- gcd(10, I) =>* return(J) such that I < 9 and I > 0 = true .